 The amount awarded will be a minimum of € 1,000 and a maximum of € 6,000 per year depending on the applications we receive each year.
 EUC reserves the right to determine the amount awarded within those parameters.
-Scholarships will be awarded as a waiver of the tuition fee, there will be no transfer of funds to the applicant's bank account.

 - You lack sufficient financial means to pay for your study at EUC;

 - You are able to provide EUC’s Scholarship Committee with specific information concerning your financial situation;